malcolm-kee/malcolm-kee/til/javascript/testing-console-error.md

 });
 ```

-Then if there is any error happen that is not expected, at least the tests will catch it.
+Then if there is any error logged that is not expected, at least the tests will catch it.